AirVPN Review 2026: Elevating Your Online Anonymity

 Test type No VPN US to US US to CA US to EU US to NZ

 Although AirVPN isn't the most beginner-friendly VPN, it does have a button to connect to a recommended server.
-This server connected us to a server in Chicago, which performed much worse than we expected.
+Surprisingly, this connected us to a server in Canada, which performed much worse than we expected.

 Netflix tests